Remod-org/NoDecay/README.md

  Set cupboardRange to a desired value for the cupboardCheckEntity range.
 If too high, may affect other user's stuff.
 If set too low it may not protect external items if out of range.

+ Set DestroyOnZero to true to enable destroying entities when health is zero.
+This is most likely needed due to a bug in the Feb 2020 Rust.

 ## Permissions

 If the "usePermission" flag is set to true, the following permission is required to enable NoDecay for a user: